HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 ### Quasi-1D optical lattice
-The key function in quasi-1D is `setupHubbardUQuasi1D[vup, vdown, convParam, pOnShell, omegaperp]` which outputs the Hubbard U as a function of `a1dinv` (the inverse 1D scattering length).
+The key function in quasi-1D is `setupHubbardUQuasi1D[vup, vdown, pOnShell, omegaperp, convParam]` which outputs the Hubbard U as a function of `a1dinv` (the inverse 1D scattering length).
 The inputs of the function are:
 * `vup`: depth of the optical lattice for the spin-up atoms [in units of `1/md^2`]
 * `vdown`: depth of the optical lattice for the spin-down atoms [in units of `1/md^2`]
 * `convParam`: convergence parameter for the integrals and sums, which takes on any non-zero integer (typically a value < 10 will suffice)